image of a fiat tractor roof before restoration

 I had a lot experience of using Fiat tractors in the past and they always proved to be reliable although basic tractors.
 Basic is sometimes good when it comes to repairs and servicing.

-We bought a 1987 Fiatagri 90-90 2wd with a supercomfort cab.
-This pleased me and Harry a lot – it had just over 5000 hours on the clock and was a true rust bucket.
+We bought a 1987 Fiatagri 90-90 2wd with a supercomfort cab, it had just over 5000 hours on the clock and was a true rust bucket.

 I knew the majority of Fiat tractors have rust issues so I was not phased – I have many years of experience with welding so I would put it to use.